ChiyuCC/sequence-breaking-ff6/README.md

     -   And obviously we are going for a perfect score
     -   So make sure you have a strong party, capable of doing the job
 -   Execute the Airship Glitch
-    -   Easiest way is to once again use the three party mode to escape Narshe and trigger a gameover with one group while another group is on the airship
+    -   The easiest way is to once again use the three party mode to escape Narshe and trigger a gameover with one group while another group is on the airship
     -   If leaving Narshe drops you off near Nikeah instead, you can simply use a ship to travel back to South Figaro, and from there to Narshe
 -   In any case, when you're done, head to Vector
     -   Do NOT enter the Magitek Factory again
 -   Instead, enter the palace itself
-    -   Carefully dodge any soldiers and the guardian
+    -   Carefully dodge any soldiers and the Guardian
     -   Use the Door Timer Glitch to bypass the event of the soldier scaring you away

 ![FF6](./screenshots/imperial-banquet-1.png)